-I’ve already swapped my feminine disposable products to a Diva Cup, which is one of the best things I ever did.
-But there is so much more I can do to help the environment.
+I’ve already swapped my disposable feminine products to a Diva Cup, which is one of the best things I ever did.
+And I will continue to swap out my other toiletries with environmentally-friendly products.

 - switch from a plastic toothbrush to a bamboo toothbrush

 - instead of using q-tips, buy a reusable ear cleaner that doesn’t produce waste